Shape the housing service

 Why should you take part?

-• A chance to ask questions and challenge.
+- A chance to ask questions and help shape the part of the service being discussed.

 How to sign up?